bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 in detail in [`2 <intro.html#References>`_].
 Among various outputs, the processor provides the rectified and desmiled transmission for OLCI waveband 13 (761.25nm) which is used by the IdePix classification for the detection of clouds over snow (previous subsection).

+This processor has now become a part of the current Sentinel-3 toolbox, therefor it is no longer needed to install it from a separate plugin.

 The SNAP Slope Processor
 ------------------------